top of page

 The Cross Creek Forest Dynamics Research Area in the Franklin State Forest is right down the road from campus.
 As one of the oldest continuous forest dynamics study areas in the country, Cross Creek is curated by Biology Professor and SPIEL cofounder Jon Evans.
 For half a century, every tree and shrub in the study area has been measured and analyzed each decade, providing a rich dataset for scientists stuying long-term forest dynamics.
 Dr. Evans has multiple research projects ongoing with both the Sewanee Herbarium and researchers at Tennessee State ranging in topics from clonal plant networks to mychorroizal fungi networks.
 Click here to check out a brief video series about the work at Cross Creek.

-Accomodations in the Sewanee Area
+Accommodations in the Sewanee Area

 bottom of page